bbauska/meta-react-basics/README.md

 of complexity of the project itself.
 Since this project is relatively simple, this structure feels right.

-In this reading, you'll just build all the components inside the components folder, and then, in the upcoming lesson items, import them into the <b>App.js</b> file.
+In this section (15), you'll just build all the components inside the components folder, and then, in the upcoming sections, import them into the <b>App.js</b> file.

 <h3>Building Components</h3>